 Wells Fargo Reflect® Card

-- 0% intro APR for 18 months from account opening on purchases and qualifying balance transfers.
-Intro APR extension for 3 months with on-time minimum payments during the intro period.
-17.49% to 29.49% variable APR thereafter; balance transfers made within 120 days qualify for the intro rate and fee of 3% then a BT fee of up to 5%, min $5.
+- 0% intro APR for 21 months from account opening on purchases and qualifying balance transfers.
+17.99% to 29.99% variable APR thereafter; balance transfers made within 120 days qualify for the intro rate, BT fee of 5%, min $5.

 - $0 Annual Fee